 In the updates to the Durham County Transit Plan and Orange County Transit Plan approved in April 2017, all parties agreed that any additions or deletions of stations along the Durham-Orange Light Rail Transit (D-O LRT) Project would be subject to the approval of both county governing boards, the DCHC MPO Board, and the GoTriangle Board of Trustees (Durham County Transit Plan § 4.4.4.1, Orange County Transit Plan § 4.6.4.1).
-GoTriangle is requesting two actions from the DCHC MPO TC: 1) a recommendation of approval for a new station between Blackwell and Mangum streets in Durham, and 2) input on proposed changes to the location of the Gateway station in Chapel Hill.
+GoTriangle is requesting two actions from the DCHC MPO Board: 1) approval for a new station between Blackwell and Mangum streets in Durham, and 2) approval of proposed changes to the location of the Gateway station in Chapel Hill.